arr199/arr199/README.md

   <h1> Hello there 🖐️</h1>
   I'm a front-end developer who loves turning designs into interactive websites.
 I am passionate about continuous learning and exploring new concepts and skills.
+I'm open to collaborating with other developers.
+Please feel free to reach out if you're interested in working together or have any questions or ideas to discuss.

   <h2> My Tech Stack ⚒️ </h2>
-  ###

   - [JavaScript](https://www.javascript.com/) - The language that powers the World Wide Web.
   - [TypeScript](https://www.typescriptlang.org/) - It's like JavaScript on steroids.
   - [React](https://react.dev/) - A popular JavaScript library for building user interfaces.